 Charlie is an EMT who was on call during the aftermath of a deadly hurricane.
 He responded to many traumatic incidents.
 Although he purposely tries not to think about the recent tragic events, he continues to feel he is an effective EMT who remains committed to his work.

 PTSD Brief Screening Assessment A-6

 Mackenzie is a teenager who can’t stop thinking about her friend and classmate Lizzie’s death.
-Mackenzie was in the bathroom during the time a school shooter shot and killed Lizzie.
+She was in the bathroom during the time a school shooter shot and killed Lizzie.
 Mackenzie is no longer able to attend school, is frightened by loud noises, and avoids participating in activities.
 She longingly says, “I used to do all sorts of stuff.”